 - March 73B (Rob Moffat): London-based Australian Rob Moffat raced a March 73B or 73B/74B in a few Indylantic races at the end of 1976, and then in the Shellsport Group 8 series in 1977.
 Nothing more known.

-- March 762 [752-21] (Pablo Brea): New to Markus Hotz (Lippoldswilen, Switzerland) and used by him in European hillclimbs and Swiss championship events.
+- March 762 [752-21] (Pablo Brea): Originally intended for Trivellato but not collected so fitted with a F3 rear wing and sold instead to Markus Hotz (Lippoldswilen, Switzerland) for European hillclimbs and Swiss championship events.
 At the beginning of 1976, it was raced by Harald Ertl in the F2 race at Hockenheim, finishing sixth.
 Hotz continued with Swiss championship events but damaged the car, and returned it to the factory in part exchange for a new March 762.
 March sold the 752 on, unrepaired, to Roger Heavens, who rebuilt it as a 762 and intended to fit the turbocharged 1.4-litre Ford Formula 2 engine that Geoff Richardson was developing.
 When the car appeared, in the Shellsport G8 series with Derrick Worthington driving, it used a Richardson BDX instead.
 Also raced in G8 and libre events by José Maria de Uriarte.
 Retained for 1977 and entered by Heavens for Pablo Brea and Hervé Leguellec.
 Taken over by Adrian Russell (Thornton Heath, Surrey) later in 1977, and raced by him in British F1 and libre in 1978.
 Sold to Paul Brooks (Selby, North Yorkshire) for 1979, and raced in libre.
 Subsequent history unknown.